peerindex/geocoder/README.md

 ----
 ####Input
  - Primarily meant for location entered as free text.
 It doesn't work well with longer texts (like articles).
- - Only works to town level (no support for street address)
+ - Only works to town level (no support for street address) with at least 1K inhabitants
  - Language agnostic (but your mileage may vary for non-English texts)
  - Best used for things on the web, like Twitter (it uses population data adjusted for online activity)